emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Filtering results

-You can use the `filter` parameter to add more conditions to the Energy Logserver DSL directly.
+You can use the `filter` parameter to add more conditions to the ITRS Log Analytics DSL directly.

 The following SQL query returns the names and account balances of all customers.
 The results are then filtered to contain only those customers with less than $10,000 balance.

 ```json
 POST /_plugins/_sql/